Behaviour Policy

 As a school community we prescribe to the Team Teach behaviour management approach and use a CALM approach:

-Listen to what the child is saying and not saying.
-Support them to make choices that help them.
+Listen to what the pupil is saying and not saying.
+Support them to make choices that help them;

-Time-out lies within the continuum of interventions used to assist children to regulate and or control their behaviour.
+Time-out lies within the continuum of interventions used to assist pupils to regulate and / or control their behaviour.
 It is used as a proactive strategy to support self-calming and to provide an opportunity for children to reflect on their actions.

-Time-out strategies are not to be used as punishment or as a means of removing children indefinitely from the classroom.
-Time-out may be teacher directed (imposed) or child selected (autonomous withdrawal), as a means of calming during a stressful situation within a safe and predictable environment.
+Time-out strategies are not to be used as punishment or as a means of removing pupils indefinitely from the classroom.
+Time-out may be teacher directed (imposed) or pupil selected (autonomous withdrawal), as a means of calming during a stressful situation within a safe and predictable environment.

-Whilst in Time-out staff will always monitor children to ensure they are kept safe.
+Whilst in time-out staff will always monitor pupils to ensure they are kept safe.
 Any use of imposed withdrawal will be reasonable and proportionate.

 Delivery of Behaviour Management

-Any PPP involving physical restraint will be discussed with parents and carers before implementation, however the school is not required to seek parental consent to restrict a child.
-Time-out, along with physical intervention will never be used as a means of sanction or punishment.
+Any PPP involving physical restraint will be discussed with parents/carers before implementation, however the school is not required to seek parental consent to restrict a pupil.
+Time-Out, along with physical intervention will never be used as a means of sanction or punishment.

 Rewards and Sanctions